+3) The theoretical predictions to the branching ratios of $B^0\to \pi^0\rho^0$ and $\pi^0K^{*0}$ in PQCD are apparently smaller than experimental data \cite{Lu:2000hj,Chai:2022ptk}.
 In pursuit of resolving these puzzles, numerous efforts have been undertaken, including calculations involving higher-order and higher-power terms \cite{Li:2005kt,Wang:2008rk,Rui:2011dr,Bai:2013tsa,Zhang:2014bsa,Liu:2015upa,Chai:2022ptk,Cheng:2022ysn}.
-While these attempts have narrowed the gap between experimental measurements and theoretical predictions, it remains inspiring to re-examine these puzzles from a new perspective.
+While these attempts have narrowed the gap between experimental measurements and theoretical predictions, it remains inspiring to reexamine these puzzles from a new perspective.